Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 Note also that we must specify that we want a space in 'You typed: '; Python won't do things like that implicitly.

 `input` always returns what we type as a string, but sometimes we would like to interpret the value as a number so we can do fun things like maths.
+Let's go ahead and change the name of our variable to better represent what we want it to be, a number:

 {{ codeblock(fn="input_and_print_twice", lc="py") }}

-This returns whatever you type in twice, even if you type in a number!
+This returns whatever you type in twice, regardless of if you type in a number or some random string of characters.
 That's not quite what we want.
-What we need is a way to interpret the string data as numeric data, in our case, as an integer:
+What we need is a way to try to interpret the string data as numeric data, in our case, as an integer:

 {{ codeblock(fn="input_and_print_double_v1", lc="py") }}

+The above snippet properly doubles the numbers that we type in.
+`int` is being used here to interpret the result of input as an integer; a whole number.

 With programming, there are often multiple approaches to a problem that are effectively the same: